tmux-plugins/tmux-yank/README.md

   You most likely already have one of them, but if not:
   - Debian / Ubuntu: `$ sudo apt-get install xclip` or `$ sudo apt-get install xsel`
   - Red hat / CentOS: `$ yum install xclip` or `$ yum install xsel`

-### Copy command

-**OS X**

-Copying to clipboard is done using `pbcopy`.

-**Linux**

-Copying to clipboard is done using `xclip -selection clipboard` or `xsel --clipboard` command by default.

-If copying is different on your system, and you need the command to be i.e.
-`xclip -selection primary` or `xsel -i --primary`, here's how to customize:

-    # in .tmux.conf
-    set -g @yank_selection 'primary'

-Warning: Use full names as option ('primary', 'secondary', 'clipboard')

 ### Notes